Coronavirus: what employers and self-employed people need to know

 - What to do when someone dies

-- The Redundancy Handbook (also available as a printed guide and PDF)
+- The Redundancy Handbook (order it free as printed guide or in other accessible formats)

 - A redundancy pay calculator